Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights

 where $\mathbf{p}$ and $\mathbf{v}$ are respectively the vehicle position and velocity in the inertial frame, $\boldsymbol{\omega}$ is the angular velocity in the body frame, $\mathbf{R}$ denotes the rotation from the inertial frame to the body frame, $m$ is the total mass of the aircraft, $\mathbf{J}$ is the inertia matrix and $\mathbf{g} = [0 \ 0\ 9.8]^T$ is the gravity vector in the inertial frame. $a_T$ and $\boldsymbol{\tau}$ denote the thrust acceleration scalar and control moment vector produced by actuators (e.g., four motors for a quadrotor tail-sitter). $\mathbf{f}_a$ and $\mathbf{M}_a$ are the aerodynamic force and moment in the body frame, respectively.
 The notation $\lfloor \mathbf a \rfloor$ converts a 3-D vector $\mathbf a$ into a skew-symmetric matrix such that $\mathbf a \times \mathbf b = \lfloor \mathbf a\rfloor \mathbf b, \forall \mathbf a, \mathbf b \in \mathbb{R}^3$. $\mathbf{e}_1 = [1 \ 0 \ 0]^T, \mathbf{e}_2 = [0 \ 1 \ 0]^T, \mathbf{e}_3 = [0 \ 0 \ 1]^T$ are unit vectors used in the remaining of the paper.

+Collecting all the state and input elements of the dynamics (\ref{e_vehicle_dyn}) leads to the system state and input below:

-In the above model, we have made the assumption that the thrust direction is parallel to the body X axis $\mathbf{x}_b$.
+Note that in the above model, we assume that the thrust direction is aligned to the body X axis $\mathbf{x}_b$.
 For cases where the thrust has a fixed installation angle, it can be trivially handled by re-defining the body frame.